 If you have reached the point where you are thinking about changing the difficulty in the game, you must be a good player in the game because one must cross level 60 to adjust the difficulty.
 Level 60 is known as the game’s level cap.

 The players must know all the conditions and gain some strong characters to feel overpowered in the game.
-Once this level is reached, they can now open Diablo Immortal’s area map, where there is a skull present at the right corner of the map.
+Based on my gameplay experience, once you reach this level, they can now open Diablo Immortal’s area map, where there is a skull present at the right corner of the map.

 Clicking the arrow will open up a Hell Difficulty Level chart.
 Choosing one of these Hell levels will allow a player in Diablo Immortal to Change the Difficulty.
 There are four different difficulty levels for hell.
 The difficulty level can be changed according to the Paragon Level in Diablo Immortal.